ryanallen/words-of-my-perfect-teacher/README.md

 concentrations leading not to enlightenment but only to rebirth in god realms.
 See [four concentrations](#four-concentrations).

 ## Wrathful Black True Mother
 *ma cig khros ma nag mo*, Skt. *Krodhakālī*, lit. the one mother wrathful and black.
-A manifestation of Samantabhadri in wrathful [saṃbhogakāya](#saṃbhogakāya) form, an aspect of Vajravarahi (*rdo rje phag mo).
+A manifestation of Samantabhadrī in wrathful [saṃbhogakāya](#saṃbhogakāya) form, an aspect of Vajravarahi (*rdo rje phag mo).

 ## Wrong view